ARMmbed/mbed-os-5-docs/docs/index.md

 # Introduction to the mbed OS 5 Handbook

-Welcome to the mbed OS 5 User Guide.
+Welcome to the mbed OS 5 handbook.

-If you're an experienced mbed applications developer, you might want to dive straight into the [API Refrences][TODO: add link] to see what's changed, or take a look at our new [development tools](dev_tools/options.md).
+If you're an experienced mbed applications developer, you might want to dive straight into the [API Refrences][https://docs.mbed.com/docs/mbed-os-api-reference/en/] to see what's changed, or take a look at our new [development tools](dev_tools/options.md).

 If you're new to all this, continue reading.